Bento Grid Slot System¶

 - Prefer 4 columns over 3

-The winning configuration's cards each receive a { row, col, span } placement. getCardClasses turns these into static Tailwind classes (row-start-N col-start-N row-span-N).
-The row/col start classes are pre-enumerated as lookup tables (up to 30 rows) rather than generated dynamically, because Tailwind v4 requires static class names for its JIT scanner.
+The winner's cards get a { row, col, span } placement. getCardClasses converts these to static Tailwind classes (row-start-N col-start-N row-span-N).
+Row/col classes are pre-enumerated lookup tables (up to 30 rows) instead of generated, because Tailwind v4 requires static class names.

 - Row 1: core stat singles (up to 4)

-- Triple-height blocks: promoted doubles fill columns left to right; remaining columns in the same row block are filled with singles stacked 3-tall
+- Triple-height blocks: promoted doubles fill columns left to right; other columns get stacked singles

-- Double-height blocks: doubles fill columns left to right; remaining columns filled with pairs of singles
+- Double-height blocks: doubles fill columns left to right; other columns get pairs of singles

 3-column breakpoint (findOptimalLayout3Col)¶

 Fixed 3 columns.
-Same brute-force promotion strategy but ranks by: no-orphan → fewest gaps → fewest triples (no column-count preference since columns are fixed).
-Implemented and tested.
-Currently wired into the md breakpoint (hidden md:grid md:grid-cols-3 lg:hidden).
+Same brute-force strategy, ranks by: no-orphan → fewest gaps → fewest triples.
+Currently wired to the md breakpoint (hidden md:grid md:grid-cols-3 lg:hidden).

 2-column breakpoint (findOptimalLayout2Col)¶

 Fixed 2 columns.
-Deterministic: promotes at most one double to a triple when the total cell count is odd (to keep columns balanced).
-Currently wired into the mobile grid (grid grid-cols-2 md:hidden).
+Deterministic: promotes at most one double to triple when the total cell count is odd.
+Currently wired to mobile (grid grid-cols-2 md:hidden).

 Breakpoint wiring (current status)¶